Grab a pen. You’ll want to take notes on how this vintage Spanish fixer in Echo Park offers mad potential.

 Nature lovers will enjoy the wild oasis in the city known as Elysian Park.

-It’s so close to Fix Coffee you might end up never making your own double shot latte again.
+It’s so close to Fix Coffee that you might never make another double shot latte again.
 Valerie Bakery is also just a short distance away.
-And Cookbook a “green grocer specializing in responsibly grown and super tasty meat, cheese, bread, fruit, vegetables, coffee, and chocolate” is also just down the street.
+And Cookbook, a “green grocer specializing in responsibly grown and super tasty meat, cheese, bread, fruit, vegetables, coffee, and chocolate,” is also just down the street.

 Sidenote: Cookbook has the best bacon.
 Ever.

 #2.
-It has good bones (a really important consideration for any fixer scenario.)
+It has good bones (an essential consideration for any fixer scenario.)